Hygiene & Washroom

 Developing Collection Services

 Now that it is technically feasible to recycle this waste in the UK, the good news is that more and more local authorities are looking at this waste stream and are considering how they might logistically and cost–effectively go about introducing a nappy/diaper and other absorbent hygiene wastes collection service.

-While it can take time to develop and test services, the momentum is building as noted in Scotland, Cheshire and parts of Wales.
-Local authorities’ waste departments share common goals - to increase recycling rates, divert waste from landfill and to meet carbon reduction targets.
+While it can take time to develop and test services, the momentum is building as noted in Scotland, England and Wales.
+Local authorities’ waste departments share common goals – to increase recycling rates, divert waste from landfill and to meet carbon reduction targets.
 I am sure they would be interested in your views as they plan new services and means to meet these goals.